Frequently Asked Questions

-A: Yes, a non-refundable reservation fee in the amount of $150 is required to schedule an appointment for a new patient at the Animal Behavior Clinic.
-This is the equivalent of ½ hour of diagnostic consultation time and is payable by credit card (transaction will be performed over the phone) or by check (check must be received within 5 business days or the appointment will be released to another patient).
-This payment will be applied to the cost of your pet’s appointment when the assessment is completed (see “cancellation policy” information below for additional information).
+A: Yes, a non-refundable reservation fee in the amount of $200 ($225 after Dec.
+1, 2022) is required to schedule an assessment for a new patient at the Animal Behavior Clinic.
+This is the equivalent of ½ hour of the doctor’s time and is payable by credit card (transaction will be performed over the phone) or by check (check must be received within 5 business days or the appointment will be released to another patient).
+This payment will be applied to the cost of your pet’s appointment when the assessment is completed (see “cancellation policy” below for additional information).

 Q: Why do you require a reservation fee at the time of scheduling?